librz/how-to-bash/commands/git.md

 several interesting files/folders under `.git` folder

 - `config` file: stores all local git configs
-- `HEAD` file: shows which branch the HEAD is currently pointing at (branch points to the lastest branch of that branch, so HEAD in essense is a reference to a specific commit)
+- `HEAD` file: shows which branch the HEAD is currently pointing at (branch points to the lastest commit of that branch, so HEAD in essense is a reference to a specific commit)
 - `refs/heads` folder: stores latest commit of each branch
 - `objects` folder: stores objects that git relies upon under the hood (commit, tree & blob)